samkyuseo/watchstreet/README.md

   - Sets the width of the content sitting inside the page.
   - Uses `display: flex` and `justifyContent: space-between` to keep the side bar and the content side by side
   - Has a top and bottom `margin` for content to have some space vertically
-- The `Section` component takes up 60% of the space in the page on the right side.
+- The `Content` component takes up 60% of the space in the page on the right side.
+- Each `Section`component simply takes up 100% of space inside the content block and also adds a 40px margin
 - The `StickySideBar` component takes up 35% of the space on the left side.